-As an iOS developer with a background in web development, I’ve decided to write a tutorial on UIWebView as first post to iDevBlogADay :)
+As an iOS developer with a background in web development, I’ve decided to write a tutorial on

 Imagine this, John Doe, aka Mr. ImBetterThanYou, challenges you to create an iOS view with the following requirements, in the shortest amount of time possible.
 Given a percentage value, display a progress bar and the string “Congratulation!
 You’ve completed X% of this tutorial!”
 The text must wrap naturally with the varying digits of the percentage.
 In addition, the word “congratulation” must be bolded, and the percentage must be green with larger font size.